rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 #.
 The vectorized positive semidefinite cone.

-Crucially, coniclifts provides a means provides a means to map back and forth between models specified in high-level syntax, and models which exist in a flattened conic form using only primitives above.
+Crucially, coniclifts provides a means to map back and forth between models specified in high-level syntax, and models which exist in a flattened conic form using only primitives above.